- No Suggestions

 - No recommended searches

 With support for the latest in biometric technology, the VeriMark™️ Desktop Fingerprint Key puts business-class desktop security at your fingertips.
 Ideal for enterprise PC deployment, the VeriMark™️ Desktop Fingerprint Key is FIDO U2F Certified, and FIDO2 WebAuthn compatible.
 Windows Hello certified (includes Windows Hello for Business) for seamless integration.
-Also compatible with additional Microsoft services including Office365, Azure, Outlook, and many more.
+Also compatible with additional Microsoft services including Office365, Microsoft Entra ID, Outlook, and many more.

 Kensington takes pride in making our comprehensive installation guides easy to follow with simple illustrations and step-by-step instructions.
 This guide will walk you through setup and help you get to know your VeriMark™ Desktop.